apify/apify-docs/docs/data_collection_fundamentals/data_collection_node.md

 ## [](#parsing-html) Parsing HTML

 Having the HTML printed to the terminal is not very helpful.
-To extract the data, we first have to parse it.
-Thanks to parsing, we will be able to query the HTML elements similarly to the way we did it in browser in the [Extracting Data with DevTools]({{@link data_collection_fundamentals/extracting_data_with_devtools_part_1.md}}) chapters.
+To collect the data, we first have to parse it.
+Thanks to parsing, we will be able to query the HTML elements similarly to the way we did it in browser in the [Collecting Data with DevTools]({{@link data_collection_fundamentals/data_collection_devtools.md}}) chapters.
 To parse HTML, we load it into the `cheerio` library.

 ```js
 // main.js